-Facebook messenger allows you to send the videos, images, product suggestions, and many other attractive content that can drive your customers to the product and order, in addition, through broadcasting, it’s a good way to reach a plenty of target audiences quickly and efficiently.
+Facebook Messenger allows you to send videos, images, product suggestions, and much other attractive content that can drive your customers to the product and order, in addition, broadcasting, it’s a good way to reach plenty of target audiences quickly and efficiently.

 Facebook messenger broadcast rules